Earthquakes on May 9, 2026

 -0.2 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 16 km SE of Fern Forest, Hawaii with origin time 21:27 UTC on May 9, 2026.
+On May 9, 2026 at 21:27 UTC, a magnitude 2.5 earthquake struck 16 km SE of Fern Forest, Hawaii.
 At a depth of just -0.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 19.357°, -155.030°.
+The epicenter is at 19.357°, -155.030°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09